brianssparetime/PlantWaterBot/README.md

 # PlantWaterBot
-Arduino Nano project for activating a peristaltic pump (via relay) on a timer (without RTC) implementing FSMs for UI (LCD + rotary encoder)
+Arduino Nano project to water a plant, involving:

+ -  activating a peristaltic pump (via relay)
+ -  on a timer (without RTC)
+ -  UI (LCD + rotary encoder)
+ -  controlled via a finite state machine (FSM) implemented with a c++ singleton